13 Pantry Staples That are Cheaper (and Tastier) to Make at Home

 Sift dry ingredients together, and make a well in the center.
 Then pour in oil and water.
-Mix with your hands and kneed until smooth, squeeze off small balls and roll very thin using flour, then fry in hot skillet without oil.
-Makes six tortillas.
+Mix with your hands and kneed until smooth, squeeze off small balls and roll very thin using flour, then fry in a hot skillet without oil.
+Makes six flour tortillas.

 “I always add about 1/2 teaspoon of salt since the recipe is VERY bland without it, plus some chili powder or curry powder or both,” said Rebecca.
 “There are a lot of possibilities here.
 Once I roll them out, sometimes I’ll take a round salad plate and use it as a guide to cut nice round tortillas.
 Other times I like the rough edges.
 They don’t need to fry very long, just a few seconds really until bubbles start to form in the dough, and then it’s easiest to grab and flip it with your fingers rather than fiddle with a spatula.”